longfuxu/DNAPolymeraseProject/README.md

 4. Heatmap of Intensity vs. Activity: Starts by verifying data from steps 1 and 2.
 It then proceeds to plot a correlation heatmap.
 The analysis delves deep into the correlation heatmap data, focusing on ratios of non-fluorescent pausing to all pausing events and further nuances of the data.

 ### Example Trace:
 An example trace of the analysis is provided in the folder example data analysis.
 Users can refer to this example to understand the expected outcomes at each step of the process.
+Please use the `example_dataset` for a [walkthrough](example_dataset).

 ### Usage:
 - Begin with the notebook 1_CalculatingDNApTrace_OT.ipynb and follow the instructions.